This Is A Transcript Of The Video, “Commercial Property Owners: Have You Claimed Tax Relief?”

 Andrew Weaver: Just give us a bit of background to that.

-John: Yeah, potentially there are people who’ve missed out because the thing with it is in the context of a transaction, lawyers will normally be focused on the key things title issues, searches.
+John: Yeah, potentially there are people who’ve missed out because the thing with tax relief is in the context of a transaction, lawyers will normally be focused on the key things title issues, searches.
 They’ll go a little outside of what you might look through in terms of planning.

 Capital allowances a lot of lawyers will say okay tax is not my job.
 It’s not my role and actually we would say tax is not our job.
 What I think is our job and I think that we need, as lawyers, need to be alive to is that since last year the double claiming or the potential just to knock any claim from a donor.
 If a seller’s already claimed a couple allowances on fixtures and fittings, then a buyer’s not going to be able to do it again.
 It can take it back to basics really.